Missile launch facility: Minuteman facilities

-Minuteman III launch from Vandenberg Space Force Base, California, United States of America on 9 February 2023.
+United States LGM-30 Minuteman ICBM nuclear weapon system and silo operational development, 1974.

 The solid fueled LGM-30 series Minuteman I, II, III, and Peacekeeper ICBM configurations consist of one LCC that controls ten LFs (1 × 10).
 Five LCCs and their fifty associated LFs make up a squadron.
 Three squadrons make up a wing.
 Measures were taken such that if any one LCC was disabled, a separate LCC within the squadron would take control of its ten ICBMs.

 The LGM-30 LFs and LCCs are separated by several miles, connected only electronically.
 This distance ensures that a nuclear attack could only disable a very small number of ICBMs, leaving the rest capable of being launched immediately.

 Peacekeeper facilities

 Dense Pack was a proposed configuration strategy for basing LGM-118 Peacekeeper ICBMs, developed under the Reagan administration, for the purpose of maximizing their survivability in case of a surprise nuclear first-strike on their silos conducted by a hostile foreign power.
 According to the Dense Pack strategy, a series of ten to twelve hardened silos would be grouped closely together in a line.
 The idea was that to disable the Dense Pack, the enemy would have to launch many missiles, and the missiles would arrive at different times.
 The missiles arriving later would have to pass through the debris cloud of the first missile's explosion, damaging the follow-up missiles and limiting their effectiveness.
 The proposed Dense Pack initiative met with strong criticism in the media and in the government, and the idea was never implemented.